 Library collection is the total number of items of library material (stock) owned by the library service.
-'Library materials' is defined as 'any book and non book material, including but not limited to videos, talking books, DVDs, computer games, toys, magazines, CDs, newspapers, CD-ROMs, maps, plans, manuscripts'.
-Note that licensed access to electronic resources is not included.
+'Library materials' is defined as 'any book and non book material, including but not limited to videos, talking books, E-books, E-audio books, DVDs, computer games, toys, magazines, CDs, newspapers, CD-ROMs, maps, plans, manuscripts'.
+Note that licensed access to electronic resources (databases) is not included.
 If the age of the collection is improved (that is, a higher percentage of the collection is new), then loans and collection turnover will increase.